hlavery/WWII_letters/content/Letters/1945_Jan_31/_index.md

 draft: false
 weight: 22
 ---
  {{% alert theme="info" %}} Dad reports that his brother John suffered frostbite in France, but lost no toes (his feet were a bother all his life).
+Mary's brother David Potter was also in France (Army Intelligence) which is a cause for worry.
 Dad is impressed with Mary's pay grade and has a few investment ideas! {{% /alert %}}

 ![page 1](img054.jpg)
 ![page 2](img055.jpg)